-The Original Initial Advance and the Second Issue Initial Advance bear interest from and including 11th October, 2011, the Third Issue Initial Advance bears interest from and including 11th April, 2012, the Fourth Issue Initial Advance bears interest from and including 11th April, 2013, the Sixth Issue Initial Advance bears interest from and including 11th October, 2013 and the Seventh Issue Initial Advance will bear interest from and including 11th April, 2017, at the rate of 5.20 per cent. per annum, payable in arrear (in respect of each interest period ending on a Payment Date under the Bonds) by half-yearly instalments on each Interest Payment Date (which is three Business Days before the relative Payment Date on the Bonds).
-The first payment in respect of the Seventh Issue Loan (for the period from and including 11th April, 2017, to but excluding 11th October, 2017 and amounting to £2,418,000 (if no Seventh Issue Retained Advances funded by the Seventh Issue Retained Bonds have been made)) shall be made on 6th October, 2017.
+The Original Initial Advance and the Second Issue Initial Advance bear interest from and including 11th October, 2011, the Third Issue Initial Advance bears interest from and including 11th April, 2012, the Fourth Issue Initial Advance bears interest from and including 11th April, 2013, the Sixth Issue Initial Advance bears interest from and including 11th October, 2013, the Seventh Issue Initial Advance bears interest from and including 11th April, 2017 and the Eighth Issue Initial Advance will bear interest from and including 11th October, 2017, at the rate of 5.20 per cent. per annum, payable in arrear (in respect of each interest period ending on a Payment Date under the Bonds) by half-yearly instalments on each Interest Payment Date (which is three Business Days before the relative Payment Date on the Bonds).
+The first payment in respect of the Eighth Issue Loan (for the period from and including 11th October, 2017, to but excluding 11th April, 2018 and amounting to £1,573,000 (if no Eighth Issue Retained Advances funded by the Eighth Issue Retained Bonds have been made)) shall be made on 6th April, 2018.